 Enlist the assistance of a personal trainer who is familiar with biomechanics.
 They can show you the proper form, plus help you improve your posture and movements.

 Lifting weights burns some calories.
-Its real benefit is that it can also help build muscle, add strength, and even improve bone density and arthritis.
-When added to an exercise regimen that includes aerobic exercise and stretching, it delivers maximum benefit.
+Its real benefit is that it can also help build muscle, add strength, and even improve bone density and When added to an exercise regimen that includes aerobic exercise and stretching, it delivers maximum benefit.